Podcasts continue to grow in popularity, and are becoming the favorite medium for many people to access content they care about.

 Make sure you have the right recording software, as well.
 Record It comes installed on most PCs, while iMovie or GarageBand come on Macs.
 Alitu is another option for producing your podcast, it’s quick, easy, and you can be up and running within minutes.

-Get the Right Location
+Find the Right Location for Recording

 Make sure your background noise is not noticeable (the A/C or heater can be quite loud in a recording).
 Use material that can absorb or diffuse sound as you tweak and adjust.